Winter Weather Resources for Media

 When snow and ice falls, TriMet crews will clear small paths on platforms, stairs and transit center sidewalks to help riders get safely to trains and buses.
 However, with more than 100 rail stations, it will take time for us to reach each one, and sometimes falling snow or freezing rain covers the paths they have cleared.
 Riders should use caution in slippery conditions both at TriMet facilities and making their way to and from stations and bus stops.

-TriMet works with contractors to apply anti-icing crystals–Magnesium Chloride (MgCl2)–on walkways/stairs at MAX platforms, transit centers, park and rides and other places prone to ice buildup.
+TriMet works with contractors to apply anti-icing crystals — Magnesium Chloride (MgCl2) — on walkways/stairs at MAX platforms, transit centers, park and rides and other places prone to ice buildup.
 It is the same product that the Portland Bureau of Transportation and other transportation agencies in the region use for roads and bridges.
-This environmentally friendly and biodegradable ice-melting product prevents ice and snow from bonding to the surface, but it has to be applied to a dry surface before snow or ice falls.
-We have more than 82,000 pounds of MgCl2 in storage and ready to be deployed.
+We continue to add to our stockpile of MgCl2, and we have about 68 tons of MgCl2 in storage and ready to be deployed.

 Tips for Riders